numberly/flask-graphite/docs/get-started.rst

 Example
 -------

-Here is a mimal template to use Flask-Graphite in a project.
+Here is a complete example of an application using FlaskGraphite

 Write this code in a `test.py` file::